Evan Wallach

-Evan Jonathan Wallach (born November 11, 1949) is an American lawyer and Senior United States circuit judge of the United States Court of Appeals for the Federal Circuit.
-A former United States Judge of the United States Court of International Trade, he is one of the nation's foremost experts on war crimes and the law of war.
+Evan Jonathan Wallach (born November 11, 1949) is an American lawyer and senior United States circuit judge of the United States Court of Appeals for the Federal Circuit.
+A former judge of the United States Court of International Trade, he is one of the nation's foremost experts on war crimes and the law of war.

 Early life, education, and career

 Wallach was born in Superior, Arizona, the son of Albert Wallach, a millworker at the Magma Copper Company, and Sara Wallach, a local artist who helped run the town library and Little Theater group.
 Wallach was decorated for his service in the United States Army during the Vietnam War, and received a Bachelor of Arts degree at the University of Arizona in 1973, followed by a Juris Doctor at the University of California Berkeley in 1976.
 Wallach joined the firm of Lionel Sawyer & Collins in Las Vegas, Nevada, as an associate, in 1976.
-He received a Bachelor of Laws with honors in International Law from the University of Cambridge in 1981.
+He received a Bachelor of Laws with honors in International Law from Hughes Hall, Cambridge in 1981.
 He became a partner at Lionel Sawyer & Collins in 1982, remaining in that position until 1995.

 He was able to take a leave from the firm to continue providing service to the U.S. military.
 He attended the Judge Advocate General's Legal Center and School at the University of Virginia and served in the United States Army Judge Advocate General's Corps in the International Affairs Division of the Office of TJAG at The Pentagon during the Gulf War, where he assisted in advising on the law of war and investigating war crimes allegedly committed by Iraqi leaders.
 He has taken JAG Officer's Basic and Advanced Courses.